 DPSA review program to open up reseller revenue opportunities

-Distributor DPSA has launched a program to help IT resellers find and grow opportunities for data centre and server room physical infrastructure solutions, opening up new revenue opportunities for resellers.
+Distributor DPSA has launched a program to help IT resellers find and grow opportunities for data center and server room physical infrastructure solutions, opening up new revenue opportunities for resellers.

 Jacques Tesson, DPSA chief executive, says the program enables resellers to provide a free infrastructure review to clients ‘with minimal time input and without the need for specialist in-house skills’